 Set Up Winterization Valves

-1. Turn Water Heater Bypass valve to BYPASS position.
-(See "Water System Drain Valve Locations" chart at the end of this section for location of bypass valve on your model).
+1. Turn Water Heater Bypass valve to BYPASS position (to avoid filling water heater with antifreeze).

+See "Water System Drain Valve Locations" chart at the end of this section for location of bypass valve on your model.